OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 ## API Configuration

+### Sets
-**Sets**: Different sets can be selected.
+Different sets can be selected.
 Sets categorise the metadata of learning resources of different types.

 * Taxonomy-based set
 * Organisation-based set, based on administrative org relationship).
 * Licence-based set, sorted by licence type